Saturday, March 2, 2024

 Beyond just the character writing, The Origami King also just has a really strong balance between comedy and drama.
 Color Splash was hilarious, but The Origami King is both hilarious and dark.
 There's so many cute and charming little details, like how you can break the speaker at a BBQ which kills the background music, or Olivia gushing over Birdo, or the random musical numbers that just pop up occasionally.
 On the other side of the spectrum, this game has permanent deaths that are treated with the utmost respect.
 Bobby and Olivia both sacrifice themselves at certain points and don't come back, which is more than I could say about TEC or Luvbi.
 There's also a surprising amount of body horror ranging from Peach's body being used as a tapestry to a bunch of toads having their faces hole-punched out to a buzzy beetle made of Bowser's ripped army to a cutscene where Mario gets sliced in half to a stapler boss that gets its "jaw" snapped.
 The Origami King feels particularly creative with how it uses its paper setting in this aspect, and you get the impression the team had a lot of fun pushing the limits with what they can get away with when the characters are made of stationary.
 So yeah, as far as story goes, I love what The Origami King tried to do.
 Sure, there aren't as many unique character designs as in other Mario RPGs, but that's not what makes for an engaging story.
 The writing is what makes for an engaging story, and I stand by TOK being one of the best-written pieces of Mario media ever.

 Now let's talk about the gameplay.
 The Origami King is at its core more of an action-adventure game than an RPG.
 There is a much stronger focus on exploring its large open world, than there is on fighting enemies, and it shows in how much the developers seem to love letting you skip fights completely.
 As far as that exploration goes, TOK freaking nails it, it's easily the best in any Paper Mario game.
 The settings in this game are absolutely massive and a joy to explore, full of secrets and collectibles to find like crumpled toads and confetti holes to fill up.
 There's a ton of fun and memorable setpieces and settings, so many to even really get into.
 You play a soccer game with giant paper mache Shy Guys, explore a variety of Zelda-like dungeons to fight elemental monsters, wander around a shogun-themed amusement park doing various attractions and events, visit a serene spa in the middle of the jungle, wage an all-out battle inside Bowser's Castle, and my personal favorite, explore a massive ocean filled with entirely optional islands that feels ripped straight out of Wind Waker.
-As a matter of fact, TOK feels a lot like some of the best Zelda games in terms of its progression, it was frankly a breath of fresh air coming right between Breath Of The Wild and Tears Of The Kingdom.
+As a matter of fact, TOK as a whole feels a lot like some of the best Zelda games in terms of its progression, it was frankly a breath of fresh air coming right between Breath Of The Wild and Tears Of The Kingdom.

 As for the battle system, this is where things admittedly get a bit iffier.
 Now I'm not going to lie to you and say that the ring system in this game stacks up to the actual RPG combat of other entries in the series, of course it doesn't.
 However...
 I still don't mind it, actually?
 Look, if I'm not into an RPG battle system, I'll let you know.
 I can rant about the limited attacks in Sticker Star and Color Splash all day, but I genuinely had a good time with the ring system.
 I'm a puzzle fan after all, and successfully lining up the enemies was something I actually found quite satisfying.
 If anything, I wish the puzzles were tougher, Origami King is kind of a piece of cake overall.
 Thankfully, the boss fights pick up the slack in this aspect, as they can be genuinely head-scratching and tough at points.
 The decision to flip the system on its head by having the boss in the middle of the ring, and the player trying to chart a path to it is really creative and led to some really enjoyable encounters.
 The accessories system was also a pleasant surprise, they're essentially a lite version of the badges from previous games, but they get super expensive which really encouraged me to go into battles and accumulate the money I needed to buy them.
 If you don't like the ring system, that's totally fine, it's not something I want to see in every Paper Mario game of course.
 However, in a genre where I frequently tend to fall off games entirely either out of boredom or hitting a wall with a specific battle, I think it says a lot about TOK's gameplay that it managed to keep me engaged for its roughly 30 hour runtime.